 Final exams are required in all major academic courses.
 In these courses, the final exam accounts for 10% of the final grade.
 Students are required to take final examinations as scheduled.
 In those cases of extreme emergencies, the administration may approve absences during examination days.
 Students, who, for whatever reason, do not take final exams will receive an "NC" grade for that course.
 Exceptions are those students whose absence has been administratively approved and who will be given make up opportunities on dates to be announced.
-If the final exam is not completed on dates announced or the make-up dates the student will receive a zero (0) on the final exam and a zero (0) for the course.
+If the final exam is not completed on dates announced or the make-up dates the student will receive a zero (0) on the final exam.